 Orangutans are the "gardeners" of the forest, playing a vital role in seed dispersal in their habitats.
 The species is especially vulnerable due to their extremely low reproductive rate.
 Females give birth to one infant at a time about every 3 to 5 years, so these species can take a long time to recover from population declines.

 A century ago there were probably more than 230,000 orangutans in total, but the Bornean orangutan is now estimated at about 104,700 based on updated geographic range, the Sumatran about 7,500, and the Tapanuli orangutan at no more than 800 total.

 Though forest schools are helpful, threats surrounding orangutan populations must be addressed to keep the species from going extinct.
-“Clearly, protecting the habitat in the first place is the only longterm viable answer,” Laurel Sutherlin, a representative from the nonprofit Rainforest Action Network, told Fast Company.
+“Clearly, protecting the habitat in the first place is the only longterm viable answer,” said Laurel Sutherlin, a representative from the nonprofit Rainforest Action Network.

-“Every ounce of restoration is painstaking and expensive,” Sutherlin said.
+“Every ounce of restoration is painstaking and expensive,” she continued.
 “Whereas just avoiding that destruction in the first place is critical.”

 More from Green Matters

 More From Green Matters